 Cold weather sends natural gas prices soaring

-NEW YORK (AP) — Natural gas prices rose sharply Wednesday as cold weather continued to blanket large parts of the country.
-Metals prices were mixed, while agricultural futures fell.
+NEW YORK (AP) — Natural gas prices are sharply higher as cold weather blankets large parts of the country.
+Metals prices are mixed, while agricultural futures are lower.

 Natural gas soared 52 cents, or 10 percent, to $5.56 per 1,000 cubic feet Wednesday.
 That’s the highest price since February 2010.

-The rough winter weather in much of the country, including ice storms in the South, gave another boost to natural gas, the most widely used source of heating in the country.
+The frigid winter weather in much of the country, including ice storms in the South, gave another boost to natural gas, the most widely used heating source in the U.S.

-U.S. crude for March delivery slipped 5 cents to close at $97.36 a barrel on the New York Mercantile Exchange.
+U.S. crude oil for March delivery slipped 5 cents to close at $97.36 a barrel in New York.

 Gold for February delivery rose $11.40 to $1,262.20 an ounce.
 Silver for March delivery edged up 5 cents to $19.55 an ounce.
 Other metals fell.